dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/accessibility.md

 ## Focus management

+There are several situations, where we need to help the user to overcome focus management.
+One of the two most important are:

+- If your page contains large parts of content (tables, lists etc.), you need to give the user, when using a keyboard for navigation, the ability to skip these parts – similar to a Skip-Link.
+Use the [SkipContent](/uilib/components/skip-content) component to handling such situations.
+- If you open a many or something similar, you need to set focus actively focus via JavaScript in order to let the user continue the correct tab placement and order.
+You may consider if this [focus-helper](/uilib/usage/accessibility/focus/#focus-helper) could help you out with your focus management.

 ### Where should the focus start on the first page init?

 If there is a Skip-Link then this should focus first since the point of having it is to avoid having to go through blocks of material that are repeated on multiple pages.